andreafernandes/NLP_Tools_Development/README.md

 -	SQL code to filter documents containing the terms "suicid* ideat*" to develop the NLP tool identifying suicide ideation
 - SQL code to filter documents containing the terms in suicide attempt dictionary to develop the NLP tool identifying suicide attempts
-- Word document containing all the terms included that define suicide attempt
+- Supplementary Material.docx: Page 3 for table containing all the terms included that define suicide attempt
 -	SQL code to obtain Gold Standard set for suicide ideation NLP tool evaluation
 - SQL code to obtain Gold Standard set for suicide attempt NLP tool evaluation
 -	application-resources.zip: GATE application (including the JAPE code defining the rules-based algorithm developed to identify suicide ideation)